8 min read

 I remember the excitement of landing my first job out of university.
 What I learned throughout the interview process for the role, my onboarding, and meeting my new boss to understand the organization left me hopeful for what was ahead.
 Unfortunately, the excitement that I once had dwindled as I realized the daily grind did not match up to the sunshine and rainbow world that was painted by leaders.

 If only they were honest and upfront about the role.
 Then I could have decided for myself if it was the right job for me.
-Over time, the trust I once had going into the job eroded, and not too long after, I was looking for my next opportunity.
+Over time, the trust in the workplace that I once had going into the job eroded, and not too long after, I was looking for my next opportunity.

 Does anything say “I don’t trust you” as obviously as a micromanaging boss?
 How do you expect your employees to trust you if you do not trust them to do the job you hired them for?
 Empowering your employees is not only an excellent way to build trust, but it has also been linked to higher engagement.
 Both of which lead to greater productivity, motivation, and employee retention.

 The next time you give an employee a task, set clear expectations and boundaries for them to operate in.
+This approach is key to building trust with employees as it shows you have confidence in their abilities.
 Put the onus on the employee to reach out to you if they need help or clarity.
-Then arrange a status update meeting a week later and let them go take on the task as they see fit.
+Then, arrange a status update meeting a week later and let them take on the task as they see fit.
 It might not be the way you would do it, and that’s okay.
+Building trust with coworkers through empowerment also encourages mutual respect and open communication within the team.

 Leaders set the tone and influence acceptable behaviors on the team.
-If you’re undermining the leadership at your organization by talking badly about them or the direction they’re taking the organization in, chances are, your team will pick up on this and behave similarly towards organizational leaders, and maybe even you.
+If you’re undermining the leadership at your organization by talking badly about them or the direction they’re taking the organization in, chances are, your team will pick up on this and behave similarly towards organizational leaders—and maybe even you.
+Building trust with employees starts with demonstrating the right behaviors yourself.
 If you want your team to trust you, then you need to lead by example.

 When leaders take the time to listen to employees' feedback, ideas, and feelings and incorporate those discussions into their decisions, employees feel heard, and so does their trust.
-Additionally, employees who feel their voice is heard say they are 4.6 times more likely to feel empowered to perform their best work.
+Building trust with employees involves making them feel valued and respected, and one of the most effective ways to do this is through active listening.
+Additionally, employees who feel their voice is heard say they are 4.6 times more likely to feel empowered to perform their best work, which is crucial for building trust in the workplace.

-Having the courage to address issues when they arise and not avoid difficult conversations builds trust.
+Having the courage to address issues when they arise and not avoid difficult conversations is a critical component of building trust in the workplace.
 Believe it or not, in most cases, people would rather know where they went wrong, so they can fix the problem than wait until it is out of control and the consequences are much worse than they should have been.
-If your employees know where they stand with you, it builds trust, as they know, you will have conversations with them when it is needed.
+If your employees know where they stand with you, it builds trust with employees, as they understand that you will have open and honest conversations with them when needed.

 The next time you need to give constructive feedback, address it at the moment by speaking with your employee away from their peers and be direct but show tact.
 Then work with the employee to develop a strategy to mitigate the need to have the same conversation in the future.
-You’ll build trust by being honest and showing that you are invested in helping them.
+You'll build trust with your coworkers and employees by being honest and showing that you are genuinely invested in helping them grow and succeed.

 The easiest way to demonstrate that you want them to succeed is to ask them where they could use your support.
+Offering your support and actively helping them achieve their goals strengthens trust in the workplace and enhances team morale.
 Or if you see an employee struggling to keep up, roll up your sleeves and take on a task they give you.
+Building trust with coworkers by supporting them during challenging times shows that you’re a reliable and dedicated leader.

-Being proactive and intentional about building trust with your employees is a much easier route to go than trying to restore trust once it is broken.
-Also, if you have been working to build trust and mess up (because we all do, we’re human), you will likely have a more forgiving employee standing beside you to help and come back stronger.
+Being proactive and intentional about building trust with employees is a much easier route to take than trying to restore trust once it is broken.
+When you invest time and effort in building trust in the workplace from the start, you create a solid foundation that can withstand occasional mistakes.
+And if you have been working to build trust and mess up (because we all do, we’re human), you will likely have a more forgiving employee standing beside you to help and come back stronger.

 8 min read